himoose/user-docs/docs/features/aeo-optimization.md

 ## What you get

 ### 1. Overall AEO Score (0-100)
 A single metric showing your content's AI-readiness.
-Higher scores mean AI engines can easily extract, understand, and cite your content.
+Higher scores mean AI engines can more easily extract, understand, and cite your content.

 ### 2. 10 Category Scores
 Individual scores for: